31 October 2007

 Notes on a Tomato Plant

 There is a tomato plant growing from a pavement seam, next to Track No. 4 of the Bay Area Rapid Transit (BART) system's MacArthur station.
-I noticed it a few weeks ago and now I am alltogether fixated on its plight.
+I noticed it a few weeks ago and now I am altogether fixated on its plight.
 Every day I check to see: Is it still there?
 Or did some brutish maintenance worker squirt it with Roundup?
 What's the tomato count?
 Have any more of them ripened?

-For you non-locals, BART is the San Francisco Bay Area's main commuter rail system and the MacArthur station is one of its busiest.
+BART is the San Francisco Bay Area's main commuter rail system and the MacArthur station is one of its busiest.
 At the height of rush hour, hundreds of passengers race pell-mell up and down the station stairs, indiscriminately bashing each other with their messenger bags and wheeled brief cases; ten-car trains rumble through at three-minute intervals on four different tracks.
-The station itself stands adjacent to The Maze, the Bay Area's busiest freeway interchange, with six lanes of heavy traffic pounding past on both sides.
+The station stands adjacent to The Maze, the Bay Area's busiest freeway interchange, with six lanes of heavy traffic pounding past on both sides.

 And in the middle of this bedlam, inches from the rampaging flow of Richmond-to-San Francisco trains, stands that silly tomato plant.
 Quiet as you please.
 Soaking up the sun as if it was rooted in some old lady's window box; just going about its own business, photosynthesizing and producing round globes of succulent fruit without help from anyone.
 I find that amazing.

 This week it was sporting about three bright red tomatoes, with another four or so green ones waiting on the sidelines.
 Nobody molests it.
 The fruit, unreachable from the platform, remains unplundered.
 Before long, the tomatoes will ripen, then fall to the concrete, rot and desiccate; the plant's leaves and stem will brown and shrivel; the loosed, dry seeds will blow about in Autumn's cool breezes and some will find their way into other pavement seams on the station platform.
 Next year those crevices might issue forth still more tomato plants.
 And so the cycle will continue, just as nature intended.
-In a decade, the entire station may be nothing but one huge tomato patch.
+In a decade, MacArthur station may be nothing but one huge tomato patch.

 The issues we currently face surrounding environmental degradation -- global warming, pollution, overpopulation, depletion of natural resources, destruction of ecosystems -- do not threaten our planet.
-They threaten us: you, me, our kids, the fat guy next to me on the BART train who's hogging more than his fair share of the seat, his kids...
+They threaten us: you, me, our kids, the heavy guy next to me on the BART train who's hogging more than his fair share of the seat, his kids...
 We're not destroying the planet, we're just making it completely unlivable for our kind.
 I suspect that, after the human race has returned to dust, whatever is left of Earth's organisms will, like weary party hosts, heave a sign of relief and say, "Thank goodness that's over.
 I thought they would never leave!"

 The next extinction -- a bit of a mystery -- ended the Devonian period (364 million years ago) and hosted the swan song of 57% of earth's marine genera.
 That extinction was probably also tied to global cooling, though paleontologists are still arguing over the ultimate cause.
 They throw around terms like, "stable isotopic excursions," "tektites," "platinum-iridium anomalies," and "physico-chemical events."
 It's not pretty.
 Don't watch unless you've got a strong stomach.